 Engage all individuals at-risk of suicide using a suicide care management plan.

-When an organization makes a commitment to Zero Suicide, every patient who is identified as being at risk for suicide is closely followed.
-He or she is engaged and re-engaged at every encounter no matter the reason for the visit.
+When an organization makes a commitment to Zero Suicide, every individual who is identified as being at risk for suicide is closely supported.
+This means they are engaged and re-engaged at every encounter no matter the reason for the visit.

 We call this plan for continuous engagement a Suicide Care Management Plan or a pathway to care.

-Organizations that have reported the most success providing patients with a pathway to care use the electronic health record (EHR) to flag patients at risk of suicide.
+Organizations that have reported the most success providing individuals with a pathway to care use the electronic health record (EHR) to flag patients at risk of suicide.

 In a Zero Suicide approach: